pyg-team/pytorch-frame/docs/source/get_started/installation.rst

 Installation
 ============

-PyTorch Frame is available for Python 3.8 to Python 3.11 on Linux, Windows and macOS.
+:pyf:`PyTorch Frame` is available for Python 3.8 to Python 3.11 on Linux, Windows and macOS.

 Installation via PyPi
 ---------------------